 UMUC’s Career Services team recently hosted a Hot Career Tools Webinar to give students and alumni a general overview of UMUC CareerQuest’s self-service tools and new “Search Alert” feature.

-This is the first installation of a three-part series about how to use the 12 weeks of summer to enhance your career experience and boost your chances of success.
+This is the second installation of a three-part series about how to use the 12 weeks of summer to enhance your career experience and boost your chances of success.